Santa Clara County Federal Credit Union: Statistics

 SCCFCU, holding federal charter #24299, is one of the largest credit unions in the San Francisco Bay Area, with US $500 million in assets and roughly 43,000 members.
 On average, it holds $280 million in loans, employs 112 people, and employs one person for every t391 members.
 The bank has an average Net Worth Ratio of 11.03%, Percent Loan Growth of -7.56%, Loan/Assets Ratio of 55:13, and Investments/Assets Ratio of 40 to 29.

 Funding

 Santa Clara County Federal Credit Union is funded, as most banks are, through its members' participation, however, it is insured by and can draw money from the National Credit Union Share Insurance Fund in emergencies.
 It isn't, however, a member of the Federal Deposit Insurance Corporation.

 History

 County Federal was founded on May 8, 1950, by eight county employees with only $107.
 These employees worked for free, volunteering their own time to establish the company.
 It was originally called the Santa Clara County Employees Credit Union and was first located at 1090 N. First Street in San Jose, California.
 In 1987, the union was federally chartered through the National Credit Union Administration, and in 1997, it reached $200 million in assets, placing it in the top three percent of US credit unions by assets.

+In 2024, the credit union rebranded as Mirastar Federal Credit Union.